vanegasj/MDTutorials/g_membed/README.md

 POPE 200
 SOL 15182
 ```
-NOTE: The order of molecules in the topol.top has to match the one in pdb file else the gmx will throw an error.
+NOTE: The order of molecules in the topol.top has to match the one in pdb file else the gmx will throw residues don't match error.

 9. Prepare to perform the energy minimization of the solvated system.
 The energy minimization is done in two steps:
 	1. No bond constraints
 	2. With all-bond constraints

 To that, one need to modify the gromacs .mdp file named here as emin.mdp.
 For the first step with no bond constraints, set
+	define = -DFLEXIBLE
-	constraints = none.
+	constraints = none

 Once the unconstained minimization is done.
 Set to
+	define = -DPOSRES
 	constraints = all-bonds

+NOTE: The define flag (-DFLEXIBLE = no constraints (SETTLE algorithm) on water molecules while -DPOSRES = constraints on all system molecules)

 In addition, set the temperature coupling (tcoupl) parameter in emin.mdp to the following:
 	tc_grps = System
 	tau_t = 1.0
 	ref_t = 310

-Set integrator = steep and number of steps (nsteps) to a required number.
+Also set integrator = steep.
 In the case of 200 POPE system, both energy minimizations were done for 5000 steps.
 A separate file was created for energy minimization with constraints (emin_constraints.mdp).
 For more detail refer to emin.mdp and emin_constraints.mdp files in the g_membed folder.

 Generate gromacs .tpr file using "grompp" command to perform energy minimization of solvated lipid membrane system (to get rid of any steric clashes and atom overlaps).
 The separate .tpr files were generated for each unconstrained and constrained all-bonds energy minimization using the command below:
 ```